-You can upgrade your Pentaho products from version 8.3 or later to version 9.3 using the Pentaho Upgrade Installer.
+You can upgrade your Pentaho products from version 8.3 or later to version 9.3 with the Pentaho Upgrade Installer.

 This upgrade documentation assumes you are an IT administrator upgrading all your Pentaho products from 8.3 or later to 9.3.
-If any or all of your Pentaho products is a version earlier than 8.3, the Pentaho Upgrade Installer will not proceed with the upgrade process.
+If any or all of your Pentaho products are a version earlier than 8.3, the Pentaho Upgrade Installer does not proceed with the upgrade process.

 If you need to upgrade your Pentaho products from a version earlier than 8.3, such as 7.1 or higher, you must upgrade your products to version 8.3, then use the Pentaho Upgrade Installer to move from version 8.3 to 9.3.
 See Upgrade the Pentaho Server for instructions on upgrading from 7.1 or higher to version 8.3.

 Verify that your system components are current.Your system components, such as web browsers or repository databases, must be up to date.
 See Components Reference to verify the system requirements.

 If you are upgrading an environment that includes the Pentaho Server, stop the server prior to performing backups and installation.For instructions, see Start and stop the Pentaho Server for configuration.

 Review your customizations.During the upgrade process, you can help the upgrade installer specify which items contain your customizations.
 See Specify customized items to address after upgrading for details.
 Then, after upgrading your Pentaho products to 9.3, you can merge your previous customizations into post-upgrade versions of the Pentaho files.
 See the Apply customizations post-upgrade task for instructions.